Ruth Snyder: Murder of Albert Snyder

-Ruth first persuaded Albert to purchase insurance, and with the assistance of an insurance agent (who was subsequently fired and sent to prison for forgery), "signed" a $48,000 life insurance policy that paid extra if an unexpected act of violence killed the victim.
+Ruth first persuaded Albert to purchase insurance, and with the assistance of an insurance agent (who was subsequently fired and sent to prison for forgery), "signed" a $48,000 life insurance policy with a double indemnity clause, paying extra if an unexpected act of violence killed the victim.
 According to Gray, Ruth had made at least seven attempts to kill Albert, all of which he survived.
-On March 20, 1927, the couple garrotted Albert with a picture wire, stuffed his nose full of chloroform-soaked rags, and beat him with a sash weight, then staged his death as part of a burglary.
-Detectives at the scene noted that the burglar left little evidence of breaking into the house.
-Moreover, Ruth's behavior was inconsistent with her story of a terrorized wife witnessing her husband being killed.
+On March 20, 1927, the couple strangled Albert with a picture wire, stuffed his nose full of chloroform-soaked rags, and beat him with a sash weight, then staged his death as part of a burglary.
+Detectives who investigated the crime noted that there was little evidence that a burglar had actually broken into the house.
+Moreover, Ruth's behavior was inconsistent with her story of a terrorized wife witnessing the violent murder of her husband.

-Police discovered that the property Ruth had claimed had been stolen was still in the house, but hidden.
-A breakthrough came when a detective found a paper with the letters J.G. on it (it was a memento Albert had kept from former lover Guischard) and asked Ruth about it.
-A flustered Ruth's mind immediately turned to Gray, whose initials were also J.G., and she asked the detective what Gray had to do with the murder.
-It was the first time Gray had been mentioned, and the police instantly became suspicious.
+Detectives discovered that the property Ruth had claimed had been stolen in the burglary had been hidden in the house.
+The real breakthrough came when a detective found a paper with the initials J.G. on it (it was a memento Albert had kept from former lover, Jessie Guischard).
+When asked by Detectives who "J.G" was, Ruth became flustered and instantly thought of Gray, whose initials were also J.G.
+She asked the detective what Gray had to do with the murder; it was the first time Gray had ever been mentioned, and the police immediately became suspicious.
 Gray was found in Syracuse, New York.
-He claimed he had been there all night, but it was found out a friend of his had set up Gray's room at a hotel to support his alibi.
-Gray proved far more forthcoming than Ruth about his actions.
-He was caught and returned to Queens and charged along with Ruth.
+He claimed he had been there all night, but it was determined that a friend of Gray's had obtained a hotel room in Gray's name to support his alibi.
+Under interrogation, Gray proved far more forthcoming than Ruth about his actions.
+He was arrested and returned to Queens.
+Both Gray and Ruth were charged with Albert's murder.

-The trial
+Trial

 Ruth and Gray turned on each other, contending the other was responsible for killing Albert; both were convicted and sentenced to death.